wutterfly/browser-timer-rs/README.md

 ### Free-Text Dataset

-The Datasets [KEYSTROKE-SAMPLES-31-USERS](./KEYSTROKE-SAMPLES-31-USERS) is part of the research paper [A Replication of Two Free Text Keystroke Dynamics Experiments](https://cs.emis.de/LNI/Proceedings/Proceedings260/147.pdf).
+The Datasets [KEYSTROKE-SAMPLES-31-USERS](./KEYSTROKE-SAMPLES-31-USERS) is part of the research paper [Keystroke Analysis of Free Text](https://dl.acm.org/doi/pdf/10.1145/1085126.1085129).